azmanbostjan/CaldaChallenge/README.md

-Commands are prefixed with npx, as i installed Supabase under a local user TODO for local dev .env also has to be set, see .env.example
+Commands are prefixed with npx, as i installed Supabase under a local user TODO for local dev .env also has to be set, see .env.example TODO in local env chron and some other images are not present, so seed is not imported automatically on project start like in prod

 ## Project Structure